x-dupuis/screening-algo/README.md

 - `PAP` for 2D monopolist problems;
 - `TAX` for 2D taxation problems.

-The `examples` folder contains Python scripts and Jupyter notebooks which shows how to set and solve both models.
+The `examples` folder contains Python scripts and Jupyter notebooks which show how to set and solve both models.

 The `environment.yml` file provides a minimal conda environment required to run the code.